gertvv/gl_wasm/README.md

 ## Goals

- - Support for the WebAssembly 2.0 (draft) specification, giving priority to features that are useful for functional languages, such as GC and return call.
+ - Support for the [WebAssembly 3.0 (draft) specification](https://wasm-dsl.github.io/spectec/core/), giving priority to features that are useful for functional languages, such as GC and return call.
  - Make it as difficult as is reasonably possible to generate invalid WebAssembly.